-Rule 15 - Certification Examination Basic, Provisional, Renewal Effective July 1, 2018
+Rule 15 - Certification Examination Basic, Provisional, Renewal

-- (a) To be eligible to take the certification examination, an applicant must have completed and submitted to POST, as applicable, either: - (I) Form 1 Application for Basic Peace Officer Certification; or Form 3 - Application for Provisional Certification; or Form 4 - Application for Renewal of Basic Certification; and - (II) A copy of their approved basic training academy diploma, or other evidence of successful completion; and - (III) A copy of their high school diploma, high school equivalency certificate or other evidence of successful completion of high school; and - (IV) A copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (V) A copy of their current driver's license or state-issued identification card; and - (VI) If applicable, a copy of their DD214 showing character of service - (VII) A law enforcement agency check, purchase order, certified check, money order, or electronic payment in the prescribed amount. - (b) Certification examinations will be conducted by POST staff or POST approved designated proctor at academy locations.
-However, if the number of students sitting for the examination is four (4) or fewer, the students shall be required to take the examination at a location designated by POST - (c) Refunds of certification examination fees shall not be provided unless the examination is postponed or canceled or under such other exceptional circumstances as determined by the Director.
-Otherwise, non-refunded fees may be credited to allow the applicant to take the next administration of the certification examination.
-Further credits or extensions shall not be permitted. - (d) Any applicant failing perishable skill(s) in the academy has two years from their academy end date to retake and successfully complete the failed skill(s)
+- (a) To be eligible to take the certification examination, an applicant must have completed and submitted to POST, as applicable: - (I) Form 1 Application for Basic Peace Officer Certification; or Form 3 - Application for Provisional Certification; or Form 4 - Application for Renewal of Basic Certification; and - (II) A copy of their approved basic training academy diploma, or other evidence of successful completion; and - (III) A copy of their high school diploma, high school equivalency certificate or other evidence of successful completion of high school, including official college transcripts or college degree as evidence that the applicant has met the high school completion requirement; and - (IV) A copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (V) A copy of their current driver's license or state-issued identification card; and - (VI) If applicable, a copy of their official military discharge documents showing character of service other than dishonorable conditions per § 24-31-301(5), C.R.S. - (VII) A law enforcement agency check, certified check, money order, or electronic payment in the prescribed amount. - (b) Certification examinations will be conducted by POST staff or POST approved designated proctor at academy locations.
+However, if the number of students sitting for the examination is four (4) or fewer, the students shall be required to take the examination at a location designated by POST.
+Additional exam dates will be offered periodically at POST for individuals. - (c) Refunds of certification examination fees shall not be provided unless the examination is postponed or canceled or under such other exceptional circumstances as determined by the Director.
+Otherwise, non-refunded fees may be credited to allow the applicant to take the next administration of the